peeyushsrj/peeyushsrj.github.io/about.md

 - [LinkedIN](http://linkedin.com/in/peeyushsrj)

-Feel free to contact (If you're around, let's grab a cup of coffee and talk about life! ☕)
+Feel free to contact (If you're smart and around, let's grab a cup of coffee ☕)